 Extended-cycle or continuous birth control pills are designed to skip or eliminate your period.
 Depending on the brand you take, you’ll have a period once every 3 or 12 months.

-It may not be possible to stop your period for a night after it’s started, but there are things you can do to manage your bleeding and symptoms to minimize their impact on your symptoms.
+It may not be possible to stop your period for a night after it’s started, but there are things you can do to manage your bleeding and symptoms.

-With a bit of planning with your healthcare provider, you may be able to postpone or even skip a period altogether the next time you have big plans.
+With a bit of planning with a healthcare professional, you may be able to postpone or even skip a period altogether the next time you have big plans.